 Also, if you think your kids will detect and detest the veggies in this sauce then try puréeing them in the food processor for a better disguise.
 Or you could just leave them out and increase the onion if necessary.
 My kids like it when I serve a side of garlic toast (whole-wheat toast topped with butter & garlic powder and toasted) with this dish.

-- 2 pounds fresh, organic, ripe tomatoes (or 2 cups canned plum tomatoes with juice)
+- 2 pounds tomatoes fresh, or 2 cups canned plum tomatoes with juice

 - 3 tablespoons olive oil extra-virgin